 The statements that come out of our clients’ mouths, when questioned by police BEFORE an Alabama DUI arrest, often are the most damning evidence in a DUI arrest scenario.
 Many people erroneously think that “I will cooperate, by talking to the nice officer, who will let me be on my way.”
 Once alcohol is smelled or admitted to being consumed or any drug use is admitted or detected (like the smell of burnt marijuana) your night of driving is over.
 You will be taking a trip to jail.

-Only you name and address are required, to comply with Alabama laws.
-All other conversation with Police are ill-advised.
+Only providing your name and address are required, to comply with Alabama laws.
+All other conversation with Police is ill-advised.
 Any admission of prior alcohol consumption should be squelched.
 Just be polite, but silent.
 Plus, never attempt to do ANY field sobriety tests like an eye test, walk a line, stand on one leg, alphabet recital, trying to estimate time, counting backwards or ANY other “evaluation.”
-ALL such exercise are unscientific, voluntary, optional, and since no penalty exists for refusing these non-scientific evaluations.
+ALL such exercise is unscientific, voluntary, optional, and since no penalty exists for refusing these non-scientific evaluations.

 Alabama’s DUI law does not require that the person be caught driving the car!
 Many other states, like Georgia, Mississippi, Florida, Tennessee and North Carolina, all have similar DUI laws.
 Alabama is an “actual physical control” state, which means that—under Alabama law—just being in the car may be enough for police to make an arrest for a DUI in Alabama.
 Many Alabama lawyers are unaware of this law in Alabama, unless they practice criminal defense like Birmingham DUI lawyers Mark Polson and Whitney Polson.